-The Chinese Exclusion Act of 1882 was among the first efforts to systematically organize and restrict the movement of individuals into the United States.
-Anyone of Chinese descent wishing to enter the country required a "proto-visa" approved by a U.S. consul.
+The Chinese Exclusion Act of 188 was among the first efforts to systematically organize and restrict the movement of individuals into the United States.
+Anyone of Chinese descent wishing to enter the country re uired a proto-visa approved by a U.S. consul.